keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 for later usage.
 For simplicity, we will use `GitHub`.

-In the end, you need to install Flux to your cluster.
+As another step, you need to install Flux to your cluster.
 This step will require
-[bootstrapping the git repository](https://fluxcd.io/flux/installation/bootstrap/) in order to set up all Flux structures.
+[bootstrapping the git repository](https://fluxcd.io/flux/installation/bootstrap/) in order to set up all needed Flux structures in the repository.
 For that, you can use the following command:

 ```bash